livecode/livecode-ide/Documentation/guides/Extending LiveCode.md

 We recommend using the Atom text editor, available at https://atom.io/.
 A LiveCode package is available which provides some colorization as well as indentation.
-If you prefer to use TextWrangler, there is a colorising script [here](https://github.com/livecode/livecode/tree/develop/contrib/TextWrangler).
+If you prefer to use TextWrangler, there is a colorizing script [here](https://github.com/livecode/livecode/tree/develop/contrib/TextWrangler).
 It should be placed in /Application Support/TextWrangler/Language Modules/